Conference to explore significance of improvisation

 Seminars and panel discussions will round out the schedule.
 The BGSU Ethnomusicology Forum hosts Travis A. Jackson, who will present “All the Things You Aren’t: Freedom, Collaboration and Utopia in the Discourse of Improvisation” on Friday afternoon in 1002 Moore Musical Arts Center.
 Saturday’s program includes a panel discussion on “Interdisciplinary Perspectives on Improvisation,” along with seminars addressing “Performance Studies and the Arts,” “Ethics and the Philosophy of Improvisation” and “Improvisation and Pedagogy.”

 With the exception of the Cowherd concert, all of the events are free and open to the public.
-A detailed schedule with times, locations and additional information may be found at the conference website.

 The event received generous support from the Ohio Humanities Council, BGSU and the BGSU Ethnic Cultural Arts Program.
 For more information on the conference, contact co-organizers Landgraf, at email@example.com or 419-372-9517, or Wallace, at firstname.lastname@example.org or 419-372-4252.